jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 This book was going to deal with your levels of anger and happiness in life.
 It was going to begin with analyzing your take on the economy, nation, and life at large.

 Now we've hit the Great 2020 Pandemic.
 I don't need to inquire about your happiness anymore.
-If you're like most Americans and Canadians, you're likely downright terrified about getting sick, and perhaps more frightening, wondering what's going to happen next in the economy or international relations.
+If you're like most Americans and Canadians, you're likely downright terrified about getting sick, and perhaps more frightening, wondering what's going to happen next.

 For years, North Americans suffered under troubling trends: micro-management at work, antisocial behavior at home, political hatred in government.
 We got by because superficially we're "doing great": we have full employment, luxurious homes, and stable politics.
 Whenever things got too bad, and we got too unhappy, we visited the shopping mall for therapy.
 If we were still angry, we'd install a new political party.
 Over the years, Canadians and Americans gave Left and Right control of our government again and again.